 When buying amethyst jewelry, you should also pay attention to the reputation of the seller.
 Check out some tips on on find a gemstone dealers.

-Which Metals Work well with Amethyst Jewelry?
+Which metals work well with the finest Amethyst Jewelry?

 Amethyst is a gemstone that is fortunate in that it can be combined with many different types of precious, semi precious and commonplace metals.
 You will see amethyst jewelry made up of gold, silver, and even white gold.
 It can combine well with various metals to give unique looks.